TroMpeT1307/SessionNotes/Kyle Notes/Notes.md

 Mining opportunities- cast spell to let pickaxe and giggles know about spots.

 James and Gideon are taking part in the tournament- remember to bring Turnble.

+Litalis might be working an angle on Anderson or the cargo.

+Raven's Bell guards emblem of a bell and a bird on it.